jacqueline-kraus/MS2-My-Daily-Dashboard/README.md

 - [Geolocation DB](https://geolocation-db.com/): Does not always show the exact geolocation.
 I included an alert that is shown if the location could not be detected at all when entering the page.
 If there is a location shown, but it is not the correct one, the user has the option to change manually to the right location.

 - [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction): While testing, there were some movies shown, which would fall in the category "adult movies".
-However the JSON object "adult" showed in all cases "false".
+However, the JSON object "adult" showed in all cases "false".
 I could not find any other way to use as a filter for not showing adult movies, so it is still possible that they are shown as well.

 - Movie block: The title of the movie often took many lines (especially a problem on mobile).
 This led to breaking the design (image was pushed down into another element).
-If changing the height of the whole container, this would led to misalignment between the "weather" block and the "movie" block.
+If changing the height of the whole container, this would lead to misalignment between the "weather" block and the "movie" block.
 As a solution I trimmed the title via JavaScript code, so that only 30 characters (minus 3 for "...") could be shown.
 Like this there is no problem in design, the whole title can be seen when hovering on it or when opening the modal.

 - Style on MacOs Catalina Safari Version 13.1.1 (15609.2.9.1.2): The FAQ button style is not shown correctly.
 ![Safari style bug](readme-files/readme-images/safari_style_bug.png)